Accidental Landlords: Potential Pitfalls of Letting Your Property

-In the modern era of traumatic times and a “boom and bust” era, many homeowners have found themselves in a compromising position, this been “Accidental Landlords”.
-Accidental landlords following the 2008 recession have become extremely common and continues to be on the rise as more and more people are still struggling to sell their house quick.
-This subsequently means either facing your property been vacant, or you rent out your property.
+In the modern “boom and bust” era, many homeowners have found themselves in a compromising position, referred to as “accidental landlords”.
+Following the 2008 recession, accidental landlords have become extremely common, and continue to rise, with more and more people still struggling to sell their house quickly.
+This subsequently means sellers are faced with one of two options: leaving their home vacant, or renting it out.

-Just because you are renting you house, doesn’t mean you are going to make money.
-Most times when you cant sell your property, renting is the only solution but this doesn’t mean the rent covers your mortgage and it doesn’t mean that renting doesn’t bring its own associated problems.
+Just because you are renting out your house, it doesn’t mean you are going to make money.
+Most times when you can’t sell your property, renting is the only solution, but the rent won’t necessarily cover your mortgage, and it can bring about its own set of associated problems.

 “Renting is known as an agreement whereby a payment is made for the temporary use of a property owned by another.”

 There is no one set rule for why people rent property instead of buying it, and there can be a number of reasons why, such as:

 1) Financial implications: On average, it takes first time buyers in the UK eight years to save for a deposit.
 Often, people simply can’t afford to save for the large deposit required to purchase a property, so have to rent instead..

 2) Job relocation: Some people’s jobs mean they have to continually move around the country – or even abroad and therefore, may never have a permanent place of residency.